morse-simulator/morse/doc/man/morse-run_man_page.rst

 File Resolution
 ---------------

-MORSE tries to figure out which simulation you want to open with the following strategy:
+MORSE tries to figure out which simulation you want to open using the following strategy:

 **If only one parameter *arg* is given:**